jentery/506/index.md

 * Go backwards.
 Start at the end, work your way to the beginning, and document the process (or experience) along the way.
 * Check the source code, if available and applicable.
 You might find some insightful comments there.

-Made prompts considerations of *process* over product.
+"Made" prompts considerations of *process* over product.

 ---

 ### Meta

-As part of "synthesis" in [the 20 m's](#the-20-ms), you might get meta about how the story is told.
+As part of "synthesis" in [the 20 m's](#the-20-ms), you may get meta about how the story is told.
 Here are some ways to get meta.
 Consider the:

 * Situation: What's known or taken for granted in the work?
 How do characters understand each other (or so we assume)?
 * World: What's the scope and scale of the setting and its systems, history, mythologies, and/or landscape?
 How is the world of the work bigger or more expansive than the story itself?